Substance Abuse Counselor Requirements in Alabama

 - Qualifying Certifications

 Substance Abuse Counselors with Education below the Master’s Level

-Individuals may qualify for QSAP I or II on the strength of a bachelor’s.
-Psychology, social work, community rehabilitation, pastoral care, and family therapy are among the degree options.
+Individuals may qualify for QSAP II or III on the strength of a bachelor’s.
+Psychology, social work, community counseling, rehabilitation counseling, pastoral counseling, and family therapy are among the degree options.
 Other behavioral health degrees may be accepted if they include relevant clinical coursework.

-The QSAP II requires two years of “relevant clinical experience”.
+The QSAP II, in most cases, is dependent on substance abuse counseling certification.
+An exception is made for professionals who are licensed as Bachelor Social Workers.
 A QSAP III who has not yet achieved certification must be under the supervision of a QSAP I.

 Substance Abuse Counselors with Master’s Degrees

 Substance abuse professionals with master’s degrees may be qualified on the basis of 1) licensing in a health discipline or 2) a combination of education, experience and certification.

 A professional may be qualified as a QSAP I on the basis of licensure as one of the following: clinic psychologist, physician, physician’s assistant, psychiatric nurse practitioner, psychiatric clinical nurse specialist, professional counselor, master’s level social worker, or marriage and family therapist.

 A non-licensed individual who holds a master’s degree in a qualifying field and has completed a practicum or qualifying post-degree supervised work experience is also eligible for QSAP I status, but only after achieving certification.

 With a master’s in psychology, counseling, social work, or psychiatric nursing (or with a master’s in another behavioral health field and sufficient coursework to establish equivalency), a professional can work as a QSAP I. He or she must achieve a qualifying substance abuse counseling certification.